 According to the principals, the community organization and parents express a lot of interest in the education during the pandemic and support with what they can.
 On the other hand, most of the principals indicate that the support received from the Ministry of Education, SESEIB, parish, cantonal or provincial authorities, has been little or non-existent.
 For example, in several schools, the principals and teachers cover the expenses of photocopying the educational materials for the students by themselves.

 The economic factors cause inequality between students in different schools because only some of the schools have materials and resources to print and distribute the learning guides for students.
-Apart from printing and distribution costs, it is essential to ensure the safety of materials to avoid the risk of contagion.
+Apart from printing and distribution costs, it is essential to ensure access to personal protective equipment to avoid the risk of contagion.

 Archivo Maestro de Instituciones Educativas. <https://ecuadorec.com/amie-archivo-maestro-instituciones-educativas-ingresar/> [Accedido el 21 de marzo, 2020]

 Giannini, S. (2020).
 Three ways to plan for equity during the coronavirus school closures.
 World education blog.
 URL: https://gemreportunesco.wordpress.com/2020/03/25/three-ways-to-plan-for-equity-during-the-coronavirus-school-closures/ [Publicado el 25 de marzo, 2020]